kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     Here we use the `kb-sdk` tool set up above to create and populate a KBase "module".

+    You can set up these environment variables in order to facilitate future commands.

     ```shell
-    kb-sdk init --verbose --language python --user yourusername yourusernameSomeService
+    export KBASE_USERNAME="yourusername"
+    export SDK_MODULENAME="YourModuleName"
     ```

+    Then create the service with `kb-sdk`:

+    ```shell
+    export SDK_MODULE="${KBASE_USERNAME}${SDK_MODULENAME}"
+    kb-sdk init --verbose --language python --user "${KBASE_USERNAME}" "${SDK_MODULE}"
+    ```

-    This creates a directory named after the module, `yourusernameSomeService`, and populates it with the initial code for a KBase app or dynamic service.
+    This creates a directory named after the module, `$SDK_MODULE`, and populates it with the initial code for a KBase app or dynamic service.
+Note that:

-    If you were creating a real service, you would use your KBase username in place of `yourusername `.
+    - The service is implemented in `python`.
+    - the initial sole owner of the project is the user specified in `$KBASE_USERNAME`

-    The final `yourusernameSomeService` is the name of the module.
-It is recommended that this be a concatenation of your username and a sensible name for the module, which in this case will be a dynamic service.
+    - the name of the module is the concatenation of the username and a descriptive module name.
 This naming scheme helps ensure that the module name is unique within KBase.
+In this case it would be `yourusernameYourModuleName`.

     > In practice, I've not seen many people do this - they would simply name it use
-    > `SomeService`.
+    > `YourModuleName`, is it is briefer, less confusing, and naturally descriptive.

-4. Next we'll set up git and make the first commit (`myproject/yourusernameSomeService`).
+4. Next we'll set up git and make the first commit (`myproject/${SDK_MODULE}`).

     ```shell
-    cd yourusernameSomeService
+    cd "${SDK_MODULE}"
     git init
     git add --all
     git commit -m "My first commit"